Hugh Jackman Would Have Returned As Wolverine For An ‘Avengers’ Crossover

 X-Men fans are all set to mourn Hugh Jackman’s departure as Wolverine, as the Australian actor is due to bow out as the beloved mutant in next month’s Logan.
-But while Hugh Jackman is adamant that Logan will mark his final performance as Wolverine, he’s now revealed that he would have been starred in one more film as the character if an Avengers crossover was in the pipe line.
+But while Hugh Jackman is adamant that Logan will mark his final performance as Wolverine, he’s now revealed that he would have starred in one more film as the character if an Avengers crossover was in the pipeline.

-Hugh Jackman made this admission to Screen Rant, confessing that because it wasn’t forthcoming, and didn’t look like happening, he decided to make Logan his final outing.
+Hugh Jackman made this admission to Screen Rant, confessing that because it wasn’t forthcoming, and didn’t look like it was happening, he decided to make Logan his final outing.

 While this answer is a little cagey, Hugh Jackman soon doubled down and insisted that if Marvel and 20th Century Fox had been able to work out a deal, he’d have stayed on as Wolverine.

-Earlier this month, when Hugh Jackman sat down to talk to the New York Times during his mammoth promotional tour for Logan he gave himself a little more leeway for possibly returning as Wolverine.
+Earlier this month, when Hugh Jackman sat down to talk to the New York Times during his mammoth promotional tour for Logan, he gave himself a little more leeway for possibly returning as Wolverine.
 While he once again admitted that he currently had no plans to return, he did confess that he might change his mind in a couple of years time.

 Of course, there’s one man who is very, very keen on trying to convince Hugh Jackman to return as Wolverine.
 While Jackman has spent the last few months insisting that he is leaving the role, Ryan Reynolds has been saying the polar opposite.
 In fact, he’s been trying to convince Jackman to return as Wolverine for a Deadpool crossover.